aisingapore/PeekingDuck/docs/source/use_cases/group_size_checking.rst

 RGB-D camera or a `LiDAR <https://en.wikipedia.org/wiki/Lidar>`_.
 However, most cameras such as CCTVs and IP cameras usually only produce 2D videos.
 We developed heuristics that are able to give an approximate measure of physical distance from 2D videos, addressing this limitation.
-This is further elaborated in the `How it Works`_ section.
+This is further elaborated in the `How It Works`_ section.

 Demo
 ====